 Provision Your User Account With Wildcard Access

 Go to the admin panel and create a new user attribute named brand.
+You can learn more about user attributes on this page in docs.
 In this example you will see the default value is set to % - the wildcard for string type user attributes.

 Create Test User Account